techidaily/site-digital-screen-recording/source/_posts/new-pixelhunter-advanced-screen-grabber-for-2024.md

 ![xbox game bar](https://images.wondershare.com/filmora/article-images/win-10-game-bar.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/XVsiIO7hWOc?si=UvWnqxaI_yHwEr74" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 It does not take up too much system resources and it does not drag down the performance of the application or the game whose screen is being recorded.
 You can capture screenshots and record audio from different sources.
 There are various configuration settings available to tweak and record screen as per your requirements.
 It stays on the screen as a widget with important options to execute instantly.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/15TKQ-BOENI?si=Ri4B2AuxAdi0Bglz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## The Bottom Line